filecoin-project/FIPs/resources/fip-0100/fip0100Appendix.md

 [^*]:Note: FoFR is defined as `(Returns - Fees)/Pledge`

 To account for the savings that will result from the removal of the batch balancer, we first must simulate the per-sector gas fee that SPs incur for onboarding sectors under the status-quo (i.e. no onboarding fee), and the expected savings from replacing the batch-balancer with the per sector fee.
-Predicting future network gas fees is extremely difficult, so projecting relative savings by switching to a more predictable fee structure is challenging.
+Predicting future network gas fees is not possible, so projecting relative savings by switching to a more predictable fee structure is challenging.
 Our methodology is as follows, and we note that this is an approximation that can’t take into account the intricacies of how base_fee fluctuates, since our modeling is aggregated at the daily level rather than the epoch level.

 1. First, we estimate the per-sector gas fees under the status quo to be as follows:
    - PreFip: `PreFIPPerSectorGasFee[d] = (x % CurrentDailyBurn)* feeRegimeScalar / (NumSectorsOnboarded[d]+NumSectorsRenewed[d])`